 Background and Program Description

-Moldova has been political unstable since 2006.
-It was also badly affected by the global financial crisis.
-Despite this, the country has made major change, transforming the lives of thousands of children.
-Lumos was a key partner with the Moldovan government, along with other donors and other civil society organisations, in passing the Action Plan for 2016-2020 for implementing the Child Protection Strategy for 2014-2020.
+Despite experiencing political instability and financial crisis, the country has made a major change, transforming the lives of thousands of children.
+CRS and Maestral’s founding partner Lumos was a key partner with the Moldovan government, along with other donors and civil society organizations, in passing the Action Plan for 2016-2020 and for implementing the Child Protection Strategy for 2014-2020.

 Lumos’ work in Moldova created new policies, strategy, legislative change, and capacity building.
 Lumos also led in the development of a national strategy of inclusive education.
 This was essential, as many disabled children were separated from their parents to live in residential homes, often far from home.

 With a strong commitment from the Moldovan government, the past decade saw a decrease in the number of children living in orphanages by 86%, the number of children with disabilities living in residential schools by 76%, while the number of children in the family and community-based care increased by 219%.
 In addition, the number of children with disabilities educated in inclusive mainstream schools increased by 729% by 2016.